cryotools/cosipy/README.md

 These are basic information about the python version of the 'COupled Snowpack and Ice surface energy and MAss balance glacier model' (COSIMA).
-The model is originally written and developed in Matlab code by Huintjes et al. (2015).
+The model is originally written and developed in Matlab code by @glaciermodel (Huintjes et al., 2015).

 The Python translation and model improvement of COSIMA was done by
 @tsauter and @bjoesa under the umbrella of the Institute of